merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

 purpose of this is to detect as soon as possible any potential mean or scale shift attributed to special causes.

+Although the traditional Hotelling’s *T*<sup>2</sup> is the most common control chart in MSPC, it is built under the assumption that process follows a multivariate normal distribution.
+Nevertheless, it is well known that in practice this assumption is rarely fulfilled because of the process often following an unknown distribution.

+Therefore multivariate nonparametric approaches such as the Signed Rank Exponentially Weighted Average (SREWMA) control chart **(cita)** can be considered as an efficient alternative that allows the monitoring of processes for which no known distribution is assumed.
+In this document we discuss the implementation of SREWMA Control Chart.

     summary(cars)

     ##      speed           dist